huggingface/optimum-habana/examples/image-classification/README.md

 # Image classification examples

-This directory contains a script that showcases how to fine-tune any model supported by the [`AutoModelForImageClassification` API](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForImageClassification) (such as [ViT](https://huggingface.co/docs/transformers/main/en/model_doc/vit) or [Swin Transformer](https://huggingface.co/docs/transformers/main/en/model_doc/swin)) HPUs.
+This directory contains a script that showcases how to fine-tune any model supported by the [`AutoModelForImageClassification` API](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForImageClassification) (such as [ViT](https://huggingface.co/docs/transformers/main/en/model_doc/vit) or [Swin Transformer](https://huggingface.co/docs/transformers/main/en/model_doc/swin)) on HPUs.
 They can be used to fine-tune models on both [datasets from the hub](#using-datasets-from-hub) as well as on [your own custom data](#using-your-own-data).

 ## Single-HPU training